Beyond Top Activations: Efficient and Reliable Crowdsourced Evaluation of Automated Interpretability: Discussion

 In this section we discuss how our methodology testing/validation settings described in Section \ref{sec:validation} can be used to help design the finer parameters of our study such as how many raters to use per input.
 In our current MTurk setup, the cost of obtaining a rating for a single image by a single rater is $\frac{\$0.06}{15} = \$0.004$ as we show 15 inputs per task.
 We can then plot the expected error as a function of evaluation cost by plotting $n_{inputs} \cdot n_{raters} \cdot \$0.004$ on the x-axis.

 In Figure \ref{fig:n_raters_mturk}, we plot the cost vs expected error rate for different numbers of raters we have per input.
+As we can see, the optimal number of raters per input depends on your budget, with smaller number of raters working better with smaller budgets, while for a larger budget it is optimal to use more raters per input.

-For most evaluation budgets, Bayes with uniform prior gives the best results when using 2 raters per input, while Bayes with SigLIP prior gives the best results when using 1 rater.
-Given our budget, we are aiming for a cost of around \$0.7 per (neuron, explanation pair), and we can see the optimal number of raters and expected error rate for this budget following the black lines on our plot.
-Since we wish to get good results using both aggregation methods, and at this range the SigLIP sampling gives almost the same error whether it is 1 or 2 raters, we choose to use 2 raters and 90 inputs per neuron for the crowdsourced study, which gives us an expected correlation error of around $16\%$ with Bayes - Uniform Prior and around $12\%$ with Bayes - SigLIP prior based on the MTurk test.
+Given our budget, we are aiming for a cost of around \$2.2 per (neuron, explanation pair), and we can see the optimal number of raters and expected error rate for this budget following the black lines on our plot.
+Since we wish to get good results using both aggregation methods, we can see 3 raters (green line) is among the best for both methods, we choose to use 3 raters and 180 inputs per neuron for the crowd-sourced study.
+This gives us an expected correlation error of around $25\%$ with Bayes - Uniform Prior and around $20\%$ with Bayes - SigLIP prior based on the MTurk test.